telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 1. Click on the **Browser** button to load independent terminal instance.

-As a result, Fiddler Everywhere starts independent browser instance preconfigured to respect the Fiddler proxy and to trust its root CA. You can type arbitrary URL and the HTTPS traffic generated from its requests and response will immmediately show up in Fiddler's Live Traffic grid.
+As a result, Fiddler Everywhere starts independent browser instance preconfigured to respect the Fiddler proxy and to trust its root CA. You can type arbitrary URL and the HTTPS traffic generated from its requests and response will immediately show up in Fiddler's Live Traffic grid.

 ## Choosing Default Browser